perrito666/expect/README.md

 }
 ```

+You can alternatively use `expect.MustCleanup()` which will return an error (which you will need to handle) if a cleanup
+was in order but not requested.

 if the `-cleanup` flag was passed then that invocation will remove all not used snapshots, otherwise it will do nothing.

 #### The configuration